rsdoiel/antenna/planet.md

 date: 2025-05-13, from: RTÉ News

-President Volodymyr Zelensky will only attend talks on Ukraine if Russia's Vladimir Putin is also there, the Ukrainian leader's top aide said, challenging the Kremlin to show it is genuine about seeking peace.
+Ukrainian President Volodymyr Zelensky has said he would attend talks with Russia on the war in Ukraine this week only if Russia's Vladimir Putin is also there, and goaded him by claiming the Russian president was scared to meet him face-to-face.

 <br>